 1. Lean-to’s in the Adirondacks

-The Adirondacks, famous for being part of the Appalachian Trail, are home to some fantastic winter camping.
+The Adirondacks, famous for being part of the Appalachian Trail, are home to some fantastic winter camping around New York.
 We should all be thankful to campers of the past for having built the many, available lean-to’s scattered across this mountain range.

 Lean-to’s (rustic three-walled structures) are a great way to get some added protection from the cold winter winds.